Fantasia: Music Evolved: Music

-Songs from more than 30 artists are included in the game, and each song (except for one) is accompanied by 3 colour-coded mixes (Blue, Pink, and Green) with an optional fourth mix that's available as part of each expansion pack, 2 of the default on-disc mixes varies by the song, but can be customized before the song is played.
-"Bohemian Rhapsody", for example, has the original, an orchestral composition, a Metal mix, and a remix by Fort Knox Five.
+Songs from more than 30 artists are included in the game, and each song (except for one) is accompanied by 3 colour-coded mixes (Blue, Pink, and Green) with an optional fourth mix that is available as part of each expansion pack, 2 of the default on-disc mixes varies by the song, but can be customized before the song is played.
+"Bohemian Rhapsody", for example, has the original, an orchestral composition, a metal mix, and a remix by Fort Knox Five.
 In keeping with the films, the licensed music includes compositions from the classical era, including Night on Bald Mountain by Modest Mussorgsky that is a feature piece of the original Fantasia film.
 The span of music is a first for Harmonix, and represents a fusion of music genres across music history.
 Classical pieces are highlighted Italic and any other genre of songs are highlighted regular.
 There are thirty three songs in this game.